 Example 2: The Great Divide Campground

 By splitting content into more generic topics, the user has an easier time sorting through what they want to find (and how to find it).
-I really like the example on this campground home page which outlines many different features, such as campground maps, activities, and news.

 These are all very strong actionable links based on what readers need to learn.
 There’s no ambiguity, and most visitors should be able to answer their own questions based on these navigation links.